 It takes several days to make the simplest of these cases and once the cost of lead and glass have been factored in, the final price for anything you see on this site will be several hundred pounds.
 On the plus side, few people make these cases so you would possess something that is a talking point and unique.

 My style is influenced in large part by Victorian structures and buildings with a few very obvious diversions.
-For many of the pieces, the glass (especially the coloured glass) has come from architectural scrapyards.
-Such glass tends not to be very bright, as the technology for bright colours did not exist in Victorian times.
+For many of the pieces, the glass (especially the coloured glass) has come from architectural scrapyards. some of the glass is "stained glass" (coloured stains were applied to one or both surfaces) but most of it has the colour running through it .
+Such glass tends to have very many flaws and not to be very bright.
+This is simply because the technology for bright colours did not exist in Victorian times.

-Within the site there is a short history of the Wardian Case, there is a section on how they are made and then, a series of pages where a sample of the various cases I have made is presented in slide shows.
+Within the site there is a short history of the Wardian Case, there is a section on how they are made and also , a series of pages where a sample of the various cases I have made is presented in slide shows.

 Each of the cases you see to the right are displayed in more detail on the following pages.
 Clicking on any image should present you with a larger image of the piece.